THC-P: Potent, New & Possibly Risky Cannabinoid Explained

 - Features a longer heptyl side chain compared to THC

-- Occurs naturally only in trace amounts
+- Occurs only in trace amounts in cannabis

 What Is THC-P?